gasperTheGhost/Yoga-520-Hackintosh/README.md

 ### What DOESNT Work
 - Internal WiFi (unsupported card Qualcomm Atheros QCA9377, can be replaced with [one of the supported Broadcom cards](https://www.tonymacx86.com/threads/broadcom-wifi-bluetooth-guide.242423/))
 - TouchID (probably never will)
-- Hotkeys (Refresh, Airplane mode, Lock, Brightness controlls, Webcam On/Off, Mic On/Off
+- Hotkeys (Refresh, Airplane mode, Lock, Webcam On/Off, Mic On/Off)
 - Messages and FaceTime (Probably a consequence of incompatible network card)